Jaweki/Node.js-and-OOP-Design-Patterns/README.md

 - The Solution
 - Consequences

-### Example: Code Navigation to singleton pattern.
+### Code Repo Navigation; Example: to understand singleton pattern.

 1. Navigate to [1.
 Creational Patterns](1.%20Creational%20Patterns/)/[1.
 Singleton Pattern](1.%20Creational%20Patterns/1.%20Singleton%20Pattern/)/[1.
 Without Pattern](./1.%20Creational%20Patterns/1.%20Singleton%20Pattern/1.%20Without%20Pattern/)/[index.js](1.%20Creational%20Patterns/1.%20Singleton%20Pattern/1.%20Without%20Pattern/index.js).
 2. Read through the code files in the folder of [1.
 Without Pattern](./1.%20Creational%20Patterns/1.%20Singleton%20Pattern/1.%20Without%20Pattern/); when familiar with the code, get to the terminal pointing to the directory and run `node index.js`.
 See the console output.